-The current and relocated extension clinics are located only 1.4 miles (and four (4) minutes' travel time) from each other, so PPMHV expects that the relocated site will serve the same patients as the existing site.
-Because ample transportation options are available to residents in the service area, this project will not result in decreased access to services.
-In fact, the opposite is expected - this project is expected to improve access to these services by providing a larger space in which to serve the Center's growing patient population.

-A driving force behind this project is the existence of several constraints at the current extension clinic that are most effectively addressed through the relocation of the site.
-The existing clinic site was purchased by PPMHV in 1992, is approximately 1,430 square feet in size and is undersized given the patient volume at the site (6,524 visits in the 12-month period ending June 30, 2010, or over 4.5 visits per square foot).
-PPMHV projects it will have 6,711 visits in the 12-month period ending June 30, 2011.
-Additionally, the parking lot is inadequate to accommodate patients who park at the site, and there is limited on-street parking.
-Furthermore, the existing building is not fully handicapped accessible, the property line setbacks make such an accommodation impossible and the cost of maintaining and repairing the site has simply become cost-prohibitive.
-The proposed relocation project will result in the provision of healthcare services in a larger, more accessible building in line with a growing patient volume, and in an area in which a large proportion of PPMHV's users already live.

-The relocated extension clinic will be located in 4,500 square feet of leased space.
-The proposed site is located within one (1) block of , and in close proxir nity to a local teen drop-in center. remains a high priority for incr eased outreach to tee ns and greater access to the services of PPM IHV, which is the main reason f or maintaining the ex ctension clinic in
+(ULSTER COUNTY), 1.
+OVERVIEW AND RATIONALE FOR CLOSURE AND TRANSITION PLAN treatn the re clinic propo (Ulste Plann need Parenthood of the Mid-Hudson Valley (PPMHV), an existing, Article 28 diagnostic and ment center (D&TC), is submitting a Limited Review Application that seeks approval for elocation of its existing Kingston extension clinic to a new site.
+The existing extension is located at a located at line (Ulster County), located at line County), locate travel patier the se is exp current and relocated extension clinics are located only miles (and minutes at time) from each other, so PPMHV expects that the relocated site will serve the same at a same at the existing site.
+Because ample transportation options are available to residents in the ervice area, this project will not result in decreased access to services.
+In fact, the opposite pected - this project is expected to improve access to these services by providing a large in which to serve the Center's growing patient population. exten existi and is June the 1 accor the ex accor cost-p wing force behind this project is the existence of several constraints at the current Kingston Ision clinic that are most effectively addressed through the relocation of the site.
+The ing clinic site was purchased by PPMHV in 1992, is approximately 1,430 square feet in size undersized given the patient volume at the site (6,524 visits in the 12-month period ending 30, 2010, or over 4.5 visits per square foot).
+PPMHV projects it will have 6,711 visits in 2-month period ending June 30, 2011.
+Additionally, the parking lot is inadequate to modate patients who park at the site, and there is limited on-street parking.
+Furthermore existing building is not fully handicapped accessible, the property line setbacks make such an immodation impossible and the cost of maintaining and repairing the site has simply become prohibitive.
+The proposed relocation project will result in the provision of healthcarders in a larger, more accessible building in line with a growing patient volume, and in an in which a large proportion of PPMHV's users already live. site is relocated extension clinic will be located in 4,500 square feet of leased space.
+The proposed solution and the services of PPMHV, which is the main reason for maintaining the extension clinic negation.